Kuadrant/kuadrant-operator/doc/install/install-kubernetes.md

 ### (Optional) Install Envoy Gateway as a Gateway API provider

 !!! note
     Skip this step if planing to use [Istio](https://istio.io/) as Gateway API provider

-!!! note

 There are several ways to install Envoy Gateway (via `egctl`, Helm chart or Kubernetes yaml) - this is just an example for starting from a bare Kubernetes cluster.

 ```bash
 helm install eg oci://docker.io/envoyproxy/gateway-helm --version v1.1.0 -n envoy-gateway-system --create-namespace